 The total amount of tax-exempt maximum purchase as mentioned in sub-paragraphs (a) and (g) of this Section may be used for the kabuhayan program, subject to the limitations.

-Tax-exempt limitations for Balikbayan visa programme?
+Tax-exempt limitations for the Balikbayan visa programme?

 The Limitations on Tax-exempt Purchases at all Government-owned and Controlled/Operated Duty-Free Shops. – The tax-exempt purchase privilege shall be subject to the following limitations: